 Transfer the chicken wings to a serving dish, garnish with chopped parsley or sesame seeds, and serve hot with slices of garlic bread and a tomato salad.

 Leftover marinade makes a tasty dipping sauce.
-Pour the leftover marinade, along with the cooking juices, into a saucepan.
-Combine one to two teaspoons of cornflour (or cornstarch) with one to two tablespoons of cold water and stir it slowly into the marinade over a gentle heat until the marinade thickens.
+Pour the leftover marinade, and any remaining cooking juices, into a saucepan.
+Combine one to two teaspoons of cornflour (or cornstarch) with one to two tablespoons of cold water and stir it slowly into the marinade over a gentle heat until it has thickened.
 You may not need all the cornflour mixture.

 Pour the thickened marinade into a small bowl and serve with the chicken.